Prince Edward Island Light Horse: Uniform

-The Officers of the 36th PEI Light Horse in Full Dress wore a Scarlet Dragoon Tunic with Yellow Facings and piping, and dark blue trousers with a broad yellow stripe.
-For regimental headdress Instead of the more expensive metal cavalry helmets, they wore white Canadian Pattern pith helmets with gilt regimental badge, chin strap and spike surmounted by a red over white hair plume.
+The officers of the 36th PEI Light Horse in full dress wore a scarlet dragoon tunic with yellow facings and piping, and dark blue trousers with a broad yellow stripe.
+For regimental headdress, instead of the more expensive metal cavalry helmets, they wore white Canadian-pattern pith helmets with gilt regimental badge, chin strap and spike surmounted by a red over white hair plume.

-The NCO's and Other Ranks of the regiment in full dress on the other hand wore Scarlet Serge Frock with Yellow Facings and dark blue trousers with a broad yellow stripe.
+The non-commissioned officers and other ranks of the regiment in full dress on the other hand wore scarlet serge frock with yellow facings and dark blue trousers with a broad yellow stripe.
 For regimental headdress, they wore peaked caps of dark blue with yellow bands and piping.